MarshallGarey/slurm-multicluster-dev/README.md

 ## How to setup Slurm's database:
 This is required before you can run Slurm.
 Follow the directions at [Slurm's accounting page](https://slurm.schedmd.com/accounting.html) to setup the database.
-Then:
+Change the permissions of the slurmdbd.conf file to 600 (required by Slurm).
+Start slurmdbd, then call init\_db.sh.

+    cd ../etc
+    chmod 600 slurmdbd.conf
     cd ../sbin
     ./slurmdbd
     cd ..